edi-sipka/Digital_World_Summit/README.md

 to use the project please follow :

-> Open GitHub and go to my GitHub repository name: Capstone-Project-I .to clone.
+> Open GitHub and go to my GitHub repository name: Digital_World_Summit .to clone.
 > Click “Code” and copy the given URL.
 > click code and copy the URL.